Mr-Smyth/circles/README.md

 process.
 This page includes a detailed form for the user to fill in, to create a person in Circles.
 Clicking on **Add Person** will Insert the new person, and will automatically take the user to **Step 2 - Assign Parents**.
+If the person added matches an existing person, then no duplicate will be made, the process will continue with the matching existing person.
 Clicking **Clear** will reset the form.